AaryanTandel88/my_project/README.md

 # my_project
-A simple HTML and CSS webpage about healthy eating habits
+A simple HTML and CSS webpage about healthy eating habits and tips